Trump Gold Card Program: What High-Net-Worth Applicants Must Prepare

 Our lawyers assist Trump Gold Card applicants through:

-Pre-Launch Preparation: Assessment of documentation requirements, timeline planning, and financial record compilation coordination before the December 18 launch.
+Preparation: Assessment of documentation requirements, timeline planning, and financial record compilation coordination.

 EB Category Strategy: Analysis of which classification (EB-1 or EB-2 NIW) your background supports and which offers better visa availability for your country of birth.

-Source of Funds Documentation: Coordination with financial advisors to compile comprehensive fund origin documentation that satisfies Commerce Department vetting requirements.
+Source of Funds Documentation: Coordination with financial advisors to compile comprehensive fund origin documentation that satisfies the U.S. government’s vetting requirements.

 Corporate Sponsorship: Guidance for companies sponsoring executives or key personnel, including elevated contribution requirements and corporate disclosure obligations.